Covid 19 Coronavirus: Jacinda Ardern live on lockdown - We won't see impact from what we're doing 'for about 12 days'

 "I hope we will be able to say something more on that soon."

-The Prime Minister asked that if anyone was having tenancy problems to contact their local MP.
+The Prime Minister asked that if anyone was having tenancy problems to contact their MP.

 "We have been very concerned about people losing their accommodation during this lockdown so we have said no evictions during this period."

-Regarding driver's licences and warrants of fitness that were about to expire and can't currently be renewed, she said "we are working on that at the moment".
+About driver's licences and warrants of fitness that were about to expire and can't currently be renewed, she said: "We are working on that".

 And to everyone celebrating birthdays during the lockdown, the Prime Minister said she knew it would be a very different way to celebrate but she hoped they could still find ways to connect with friends and family via Skype or Zoom.